 The yield curve has been deeply inverted, which has led to a significant tightening in lending standards and bank deposit flight.
 The curve normalizes only when the Fed cuts rates.

 Tightening Credit Conditions

 Banks are tightening lending standards at a recessionary rate.
-The credit crunch is poised to intensify in the months ahead.
+The effects of the regional bank credit crunch are expected to intensify in the months ahead.

 Credit Crunch Ahead